WillTheFarmer/apache-logs-to-mysql/.github/README.md

 4 LogFormats & 2 ErrorLogFormats can be loaded and 5 MySQL Stored Procedures can be processed in a single Python `ProcessLogs function` execution.

-[MySQL2ApacheECharts](https://github.com/willthefarmer/mysql-to-apache-echarts) consists of Express.js web application frameworks with Drill Down Capability & Apache ECharts framework for rapid construction of Data Visualization for reports & data analysis from MySQL Schema ***apache_logs*** created by this application.

-Database Schema designed to accommodate unlimited servers & domains.
+Database Schema ***apache_logs*** designed to accommodate unlimited servers & domains.
 Step-by-step guide for easy installation :point_down:

+The accompanying visualization tool for the MySQL Schema ***apache_logs*** is [MySQL2ApacheECharts](https://github.com/willthefarmer/mysql-to-apache-echarts) created is a separate repository.
+The Web interface consists of Express.js web application frameworks with Drill Down Capability & Apache ECharts framework for Data Visualization of charts and reports.
 ## Entity Relationship Diagram of apache_logs schema tables
 ![Entity Relationship Diagram](./assets/entity_relationship_diagram.png)
 Diagram created with open-source database diagrams editor [chartdb/chartdb](https://github.com/chartdb/chartdb)